kov-serg/yastar-tg400-fw/README.md

 # yastar-tg400-fw

-utils to restore TG400 after fatal update on firmware 91.3.0.3 https://www.yeastar.com/firmware-download/
+utils to restore TG400 after fatal update https://www.yeastar.com/firmware-download/
 > Important: before using the TG V3 firmware 91.2.0.4 to upgrade, please make sure
 > your TG gateway’s firmware version is 91.X.X.X or its SN starts with 331; using